grafana/writers-toolkit/docs/sources/style-guide/ux-writing/index.md

 - Headings
 - Links

-If you'd like us to add a UI element, see the template at the bottom of this topic.
+If you'd like us to add a UI element, refer to the template at the bottom of this topic.

 ### Buttons